 Is videotaping/taking photographs allowed at the competition?

 No video recording is allowed.
-No photography is allowed when a specifically licensed photographer is present at the event.
-Flash photography is never allowed.
+No photography is allowed.
 The use of video recording or unauthorized photography may lead to an entry being “adjudicated only”.
 We urge all studio owners, teachers, and especially parents to keep our performers photographically safe by reporting suspected photographic violations.

 Once I get onsite how do I check in/register if I am a Studio Director/Teacher?